 Amar D. Sarwal is the Vice President and Chief Legal Strategist of the Association of Corporate Counsel (ACC) in Washington, D.C.
-ACC is the world's largest bar association dedicated exclusively to serving the interests of in-house counsel.
-With an international membership of more than 35,000 in-house lawyers at more than 10,000 organizations in over 85 countries, ACC serves as the "voice of the in-house bar" for corporate lawyers at 98 percent of the Fortune 100 and 45 percent of the Global 1000.
+ACC is the world's largest legal association dedicated exclusively to serving the interests of in-house counsel.
+With an international membership of 40,000 in-house lawyers at more than 10,000 organizations in 90 countries, ACC serves as the "voice of the in-house bar" for corporate lawyers at 98 percent of the Fortune 100 and 51 percent of the Global 1000.

 In this position, Sarwal leads efforts to engage Chief Legal Officers and other legal executives, to challenge both law firms and in-house counsel to deliver real value for their clients and to shape the legal environment so that it advances the professional interests and unique perspectives of the in-house bar.
 To accomplish those objectives, he works with ACC’s leadership and members, government regulators and other organizations.

 Sarwal joined ACC in 2010 as Associate General Counsel, directing key advocacy efforts and issues of importance to in-house counsel and the bar at large, such as multijurisdictional matters, corporate responsibility, attorney-client privilege, ethics and other issues that affect the ability of in-house counsel to provide effective guidance to their corporate clients.